Community Risk Assessments

 Community Risk Assessment: What is it and Why should you care?

-A Community Risk Assessment (CRA) is a systematic process of identifying, analyzing, and evaluating potential hazards and vulnerabilities within your community.
-It's about understanding the threats that could impact residents, infrastructure, and the environment, and then determining the likelihood and consequences of those threats.
-In addition, your CRA can help identify potential areas of vulnerability to residents and where to target interventions and community relationships.
+A Community Risk Assessment (CRA) is a process of identifying, analyzing, and evaluating potential hazards and weaknesses in your community.
+It's about understanding the threats that could impact residents, infrastructure, and the environment.
+Once the threats are understood, it is about determining the likelihood and consequences of those threats.
+In addition, a CRA can help find areas where residents are vulnerable and target interventions in those areas.

 Key Components of a CRA